 The press release itself was nothing special, being a warning that a moribund, but never technically closed (echos of the Ghost Bus of West London Towne?) railway will start carrying freight trains again.
-It seems that as trains haven’t used the railway for years, that it has become a popular spot for walking the dog.
+It seems that as trains haven’t used the railway for years, it has become a popular spot for walking the dog.

-Anyhow, the attached to the press release were a couple of photos – including this one of the railway crossing.
+Anyhow, attached to the press release were a couple of photos – including this one of the railway crossing.

-Blimy, I thought, is that a very old sign, or do we still use the image of a steam train to warn of a railway crossing?
+Blimey, I thought, is that a very old sign, or do we still use the image of a steam train to warn of a railway crossing?

 A quick dig on the Highway Code website, and yes – we do still use the image of a steam train to warn people that they are approaching a railway, which is a bit quaint, but also quite anachronistic I feel.
-Shouldn’t the sign have been updated by now to reflect what trains look like today – or is the image of a steam train still holding onto its relevence thanks to the Harry Potter novels reminding the modern youth what trains used to look like?
+Shouldn’t the sign have been updated by now to reflect what trains look like today – or is the image of a steam train still holding onto its relevance thanks to the Harry Potter novels reminding the modern youth what trains used to look like?